aik099/PhpStormProtocol/README.md

 2. go to cloned folder
 2. copy folder ```PhpStorm Protocol.app``` to ```/Applications/``` folder
 3. delete cloned folder
+4. go to PhpStorm Menu: Tools → Create Command-Line Launcher and create it

 Installing on Windows
 =====================